T. Hawk: Appearances

 T. Hawk made his first appearance in Super Street Fighter II: The New Challengers in 1993 as one of the four new playable characters introduced to the roster.
 He later returned as selectable in major titles like Street Fighter Alpha 3, Super Street Fighter IV, and Ultra Street Fighter IV.
 In addition to his primary appearances, he made minor appearances in Capcom Fighting Evolution, Super Smash Bros.
-Ultimate, and Street Fighter 6.
-Beyond video games, T. Hawk is featured in animated adaptations such as Street Fighter II: The Animated Movie and the Street Fighter animated television series, along with a 1994 live-action film (portrayed by Gregg Rainwater) and a comic book series of Street Fighter published by Udon Entertainment.
+Ultimate, and Street Fighter 6; the latter features another playable member of his tribe, Lily.
+Beyond video games, T. Hawk is featured in animated adaptations such as Street Fighter II: The Animated Movie and the Street Fighter animated television series, along with a 1994 live-action film (portrayed by Gregg Rainwater) and a Street Fighter comic book series published by Udon Entertainment.

 Academic analysis

-In the academic study "Representation of Native Americans: From Literature to Video Games", conducted by the National University of Distance Education, professor Samuel Martinez Linares states that T. Hawk's narrative, centered on the quest to reclaim ancestral land, follows a recurring visualization used in media portrayals of Indigenous peoples.
+In the academic study "Representation of Native Americans: From Literature to Video Games", conducted by the National University of Distance Education, professor Samuel Martínez Linares states that T. Hawk's narrative, centered on the quest to reclaim ancestral land, follows a recurring visualization used in media portrayals of Indigenous peoples.
 He observes that T. Hawk's association with nature and animals reflects the "mystical Indian" stereotype, which presents Native individuals as inherently spiritual and deeply connected to nature, often in a historically inaccurate manner.
-Linares also criticizes the character's design, including his attire and Thunderfoot tribe, for lacking cultural specificity and relying on generalized representations that are not grounded in any real Indigenous community.
+Martínez Linares also criticizes the character's design, including his attire and Thunderfoot tribe, for lacking cultural specificity and relying on generalized representations that are not grounded in any real Indigenous community.
 Similarly, two academics from the University of Indonesia, Danar Hafidz Adi Wardhana and Saomi Rizqiyanto, analyze T. Hawk using a research method called critical discourse analysis.
 They identify varieties of stereotypical elements present in his visual design, cultural symbols, and physical features, which reinforce reductive and outdated conceptions of Native American identity.
 Conclusively, both studies display that T. Hawk's portrayal connects more with familiar stereotypes and offers less importance to the cultural realities of Indigenous heritage.